-Things to Avoid While Purchasing a New Home
+Things to Avoid While Buying a Home

-U.S.A.
-Lending, Inc. can answer questions about these "Don'ts" and many others.
-Give us a call: 305-967-7200.
+At U.S.A.
+Lending, Inc., we answer questions about this process every day.
+Give us a call at 305-967-7200.